sorenfriisalexandersen/dynamics365smb-docs/README.md

 **NOTE**: Microsoft accepts pull requests to the *dynamics365smb-docs* repo only, not the language-specific repos.
 If you have feedback about translations, you can report a GitHub issue in the relevant repo.

-For guidance about extending and customizing the Microsoft-provided content for Business Central, see [Configuring the Help Experience for Dynamics 365 Business Central](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/deployment/configure-help).
+For guidance about extending and customizing the Microsoft-provided content for Business Central, see [Configuring the Help Experience for Dynamics 365 Business Central](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/deployment/configure-help) and [Dynamics 365 Business Central User Assistance Model](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/user-assistance).
 If you have any questions, you can contact the Dynamics SMB Content Experience (UA) team at nav-olh@microsoft.com.

 ## Getting Started